flmnt/pantam/README.md

 To serve your microservice in production use:

 ```
-% npx @flmnt/pantam serve
+% pantam serve
 ```

-Your application is served at http://your-host:3000
+Your application is served at http://your-host:5000

 You can change the port number via the configuration options.

-## .pantamrc.py
+## .pantamrc.json

-After running `npx @flmnt/pantam init` you will have a `.pantamrc.json` file in your directory with some CLI config options like this:
+After running `pantam init` you will have a `.pantamrc.json` file in your directory with some CLI config options like this:

 ```
-module.exports = {
+{
-  actionsFolder: 'actions',
-  language: 'typescript',
-  entrypoint: 'index.py',
-};
+  "actions_folder": "actions"
+  "entrypoint": "example.py"
+  "dev_port": 5000
+  "port": 5000
+}
 ```

-The `.pantamrc` file provides configuration options for the CLI.
-You only need to change it if you switch language, change your main file (entrypoint) or rename your actions folder.
+The `.pantamrc.json` file provides configuration options for the CLI.
+You only need to change it if you want to serve the application on different ports, change your main file (entrypoint) or rename your actions folder.

 ## Add New Routes

 To add a new action (resource) you can either create a new file in the actions folder or use the CLI to make the file for you:

 ```
-% npx @flmnt/pantam action index.py
+% pantam action index.py
 ```

-You can add the standard methods (`fetchAll`, `fetchSingle`, `create`, `update`, `delete`) to an action class which will automatically create the standard routes.
+You can add the standard methods (`fetch_all`, `fetch_single`, `create`, `update`, `delete`) to an action class which will automatically create the standard routes.

 If you'd like to create custom methods for your action class you can create custom getters like this:

 ```
 // GET -> /custom-method/
-getCustomMethod(ctx) {
+get_custom_method() {
-  return ctx.body = 'Custom response';
+  # your code here
 }
 ```